Everett report: Formation

 A meeting was held with support from the Onondaga Historical Association in Syracuse, New York, in March 1919.
 The meeting advocated for improving the quality of Native American life in the state and specifically called for action by the New York State Legislature to do this.
-The United States Court of Appeals for the Second Circuit held in March the following year that New York could not dispossess a Native tribe of their land on the grounds that groups such as the Oneida people (a founding nation of the Iroquois Confederacy) were federally recognized and such an action would require federal approval.
+The United States Court of Appeals for the Second Circuit held in March the following year that New York could not dispossess a Native tribe of their land on the grounds that groups such as the Oneida people, a founding nation of the Haudenosaunee (Iroquois) Confederacy, were federally recognized and such an action would require federal approval.
 After this decision, the New York State Assembly set out to more clearly define the role of New York State versus the role of the federal government in Native affairs.

 The New York State Assembly formed the New York State Legislative Commission (better known as the Everett Commission) with the stated purpose of studying "the history, the affairs and transactions had by the people of the state of New York with the Indian tribes resident in the state and to report to the legislature the status of the American Indian residing in said state of New York".
-The commission was also tasked with investigating Laura Cornelius "Minnie" Kellogg, a member of the Oneida tribe who advocated for the rights of the Iroquois to possess their own land.
+The commission was also tasked with investigating Laura Cornelius "Minnie" Kellogg, a member of the Oneida tribe who advocated for the rights of the Haudenosaunee to possess their own land.

 A commission was formed with Edward A. Everett as the chairman.
-Other members included the Attorney General of New York, three state senators, five assemblymen, and an employee from the New York State Department of Health, Department of Education (Arthur C. Parker), Department of Charities, and David R. Hill, an Iroquois chief.
+Other members included the Attorney General of New York, three state senators, five assemblymen, and an employee from the New York State Department of Health, Department of Education (Arthur C. Parker), Department of Charities, and David R. Hill, a Haudenosaunee chief.

 Investigation

 Beginning in August 1920, Everett led a series of investigations around the state.
-The commission traveled to all of New York's Iroquois reservations and the Six Nations of the Grand River reservation in Ontario, Canada.
+The commission traveled to all of New York's Haudenosaunee reservations and the Six Nations of the Grand River reservation in Ontario, Canada.
 Everett sought to visit the reservations another time, but his request was denied by the legislature, which similarly did not offer funding for Natives to travel to Albany and attend conferences.
 Lulu G. Stillman was the Everett Commission's stenographer and a researcher.
 Historian Laurence M. Hauptman credits the report as being "largely the work of Lulu Stillman".